ml-research/semantic-image-editing/README.md

-# Semantic Image Editing for Latent Diffusion
+# Semantic Guidance for Diffusion

 Official Implementation of the [Paper](https://arxiv.org/abs/2301.12247) **SEGA: Instructing Diffusion using Semantic Dimensions**.